wso2/docs-choreo-dev/en/docs/services/service-concepts.md

 ## Service Sample
 A service sample in Choreo is a prebuilt service that performs a specific activity.
 Choreo provides a comprehensive set of service samples for you to clone, edit, and try out, depending on your requirement.

-## Connection
+## API Call
-A connection in Choreo allows you to connect to and interact with an external service through your service.
-You can use a connection to interact with generic protocol-based APIs and service-specific APIs.
+An API call in Choreo allows you to connect to and interact with an external service through your service.
+You can use an API call to interact with generic protocol-based APIs and service-specific APIs.

 Following are the connections you can use to interact with generic protocol-based APIs: